intel/llm-on-ray/README.md

 The first is plain text data similar to [wikitext](https://huggingface.co/datasets/wikitext).
 This type of data is used for finetuning in non-prompt mode and this type of data is characterized by containing `text` field.
 All the text under the `text` field will be directly used as finetuning data.
 Since most of the samples in these dataset are of different lengths, we provide switch named `group` to control whether to splice the data into the same length.

 The second is instruction fintuning dataset similar to [databricks/databricks-dolly-15k](https://huggingface.co/datasets/databricks/databricks-dolly-15k).
-This type of data is used for finetuning in prompt mode and this type of data is characterized by containing `instruction` `context` and `response` fields where `instruction` and `response` are required fields and `response` is an optional field.
+This type of data is used for finetuning in prompt mode and this type of data is characterized by containing `instruction` `context` and `response` fields where `instruction` and `response` are required fields and `context` is an optional field.
 In the data preprocessing stage, the three fields will be concatenated to the corresponding format according to [dolly](https://github.com/databrickslabs/dolly/blob/master/training/trainer.py#LL93).

 The meaning of the above three columns: